POM Charitable Trust

 Reapplication Policy

 The trust does not publish information about reapplication policies or restrictions for unsuccessful applicants.
-Organizations may wish to inquire directly about this when making initial contact.
+Organisations may wish to inquire directly about this when making initial contact.

 Application Success Factors